loloof64/ChessExercisesManager/README.md

 * saw by Skyclick
 * download by Pixel Perfect
 * logout by dmitri13
-* go-back-arrow, refresh-button by FreePik
+* eye, go-back-arrow, refresh-button by FreePik
+* trash from Kiranshastry